pyrosm/pyrosm/README.md

  - read street networks (separately for driving, cycling, walking and all-combined)
  - read buildings from PBF
+ - read Points of Interest (POI) from PBF
  - filter data based on bounding box
  - apply custom filter to filter data
-    - e.g. with buildings you can filter specific types of buildings with `{'building': ['residential', 'retail']}`
+    - e.g. keeping only specific type of buildings can be done by applying a filter: `{'building': ['residential', 'retail']}`

 ## Roadmap

- - add parsing of places of interests (POIs)
  - add parsing of landuse
  - add possibility to crop PBF and save a subset into new PBF.
  - add more tests